Eastwell Park: Eastwell Towers

 The distinctive Neo-Jacobean structure now known as Eastwell Towers stands a mile south-south west of the manor.
 It was the original main gatehouse to Eastwell Park built in 1848 for the 10th Earl of Winchilsea by architect, William Burn.

+It originally featured the coat of arms of the Earls of Winchilsea and the Earl's coronet; it has been changed to the coat of arms of the Barons Gerard and the Baron's coronet.

 Home Farm

 Home Farm at Eastwell Park was built far from the main stately home.
 The large residence is surrounded by fields and lies close to the church of St Mary the Virgin.